 Double press the F9 key while in Disconnect to enter Standby.
-You will hear a Long Air Let-off followed by a special "Low Idle" sound.
-The Directional Lighting and optional Ditch Lights or Mars Light will shut down.
+You will hear a Long Air Let-off followed by a special "Idle"

+state where Directional Lighting and optional Ditch Lights or Mars Light will shut down.

-Note: The motor will remain disconnected, while the Air Pumps, automatic Cooling Fan operation, Number Board Lights and Cab Lights will continue to operate.
-In Standby, the locomotive will not respond to throttle or function keys^a.
+Note: The motor will remain disconnected, while the Blowers shut down; Automatic Number Board Lights and Cab Lights will continue to operate.
+In Standby, the locomotive will not respond to throttle or function keys.
 The three exceptions are the F6 Start Up Key, the F8 Mute Key (described below) and the F10 Status Key (described below).